flythings/nodejs/README.md

 ## Random Multiple Triple Insertion

-Description: random data insertion with an specific frequency and series identifier unkown, but with the things names, and multiple observations each request.
+**Description**: random data insertion with an specific frequency and series identifier unkown, but with the things names, and multiple observations each request.

-File: clients/randomMultipleTripleInsertion.js
+**File**: clients/randomMultipleTripleInsertion.js

-Execution: node clients/randomMultipleTripleInsertion.js (from this path)
+**Execution**: node clients/randomMultipleTripleInsertion.js (from this path)

 Available Properties:
 * foi: (Optional, Default Foi Test) the interest thing name to monitoring.